 I was born in Jacksonville, Florida, the only child of a nursing assistant and a police officer.
 My spare time was either near a body of water, in the library, or decompressing at my godparents’ home in rural Georgia.

 I moved out west in 2005.
-At the time, I was married to a firefighter with the Forest Service who got orders for a station in Truckee.
-Due to fire season, a dismal rental market, and being alone for sometimes a few months at a time with a young infant (John), we thought it would be better to settle in Reno.
-I loved this area so much, I decided to make it my forever home.
+At the time, I was married to a firefighter with the U.S. Forest Service who got orders for a station in Truckee.
+Due to high rental market costs, we decided to reside in Reno.
+Our family has lived in the Reno/Sparks area for 17 years and now Carson City for the past 4 years.
+Our family loves the area so much that we have made it our forever home.

-I am happily married to Tammy, who is a fifth-generation Nevadan whose family roots started in the Washoe Valley/Franktown area.
+I am happily married to Tammy, who is a fifth-generation Nevadan, whose family roots started in the Washoe Valley/Franktown area.
 We have two children- Lydia, who is 16, and John, who is 19.
-My kids and my family are my world.
 We also have an absurd number of pets: two dogs and three cats who fill our home with so much joy.

 In my free time, I love spending time with my family and friends.
-I enjoy rockhounding, reading, and political group activities geared towards community service.
+I enjoy rockhounding, reading, and community service activities.
 I’m currently Vice Chair of the LGBTQIA+ Caucus for the State Democratic Party and a member of the Carson City Democratic Central Committee.
 Service to my community is at the heart of everything I do.

 Home means Nevada, and I am so lucky to call this special place my home.